excelliumCoin/goblinbook/src/union/clients.md

 - Implement automatic resolution mechanisms

 Just as each ERC20 instance can be frozen independently, each client instance handles misbehavior for its specific counterparty chain relationship.

+When misbehavior is detected, the client can automatically "freeze" itself.
+This stops cross-chain communication and maintains security, much like a security system sounds an alarm and locks the doors.

 ## Implementations